 The Enneagram Type EIGHT personality lives in a world in which they believe external forces threaten to exert control and expose vulnerability.
-Their attention goes to power and building strong defenses.
-They protect the weak and seek justice for the aggrieved.
+The attention goes to power and building strong defenses.
+These individuals protect the weak and seek justice for the aggrieved.
 EIGHTS don’t see themselves as forceful; they just do what needs to be done.
-As rugged individualists, they know their own minds, act on their own counsel, and resist unwelcome influence. (“This is my world, and I’ll make of it what I want.”)
+As rugged individualists, they know their own minds, act on their own counsel, and resist unwelcome influence.
 What you see is what you get.

 EIGHTS take up space; they won’t settle for anything small.
 They have a zeal for life and want to immerse themselves in interesting work, fun activities, and good food and drink.
 They don’t have a rheostat; they’re either ON or OFF.
 They stand ready to move into action at a moment’s notice.
 EIGHTS have a big appetite for getting things done and will move mountains to achieve their goals.
 They’ll be confrontational when the need arises and can become irritable when bogged down by minutia.
 They refuse to experience feelings that might slow them down.